 Top places to camp with us

 ‘Camping at such a beautiful, quiet site is just perfect.
-My favourite part is the woodland walk to the beach where along the way you can even spot the deer roaming around the fields which makes the experience even more special’.
+My favourite part is the woodland walk to the beach where along the way you can even spot deer roaming around the fields which makes the experience even more special’.

-- Jen Tyler, ranger at Highertown Farm campsite, Cornwall
+- Jen Tyler, ranger at Highertown Farm campsite, Cornwall.

-With space for up to 30 caravans and plenty of room for tents too, Castle Ward has over 800 acres just waiting to be explored.
+With space for up to 28 caravans and plenty of room for tents too, Castle Ward has over 800 acres just waiting to be explored.
 Overlooking Strangford Lough, make time to marvel at this quirky mid-Georgian mansion, home of the Ward family since the 16th century.
 Discover the shores of the Strangford Lough, where the water is so clear that it’s possible to spot a grey seal.
 Or, take in stunning viewpoints on a walk through the winding woodland and parkland with the family.
 There are even the brand new camping pods to stay in.
 With sheep wool insulation and heating to keep things cosy, these will make any camping adventures that extra bit special.

 * Open all year

-* For more information please call 028 4488 1204.
+* For more information please call 028 4488 1204

-* For more information please call 01909 484758.
+* For more information please call 01909 506581

-Set in the attractive woodland of the Dolaucothi Estate in South Wales this twin-level site is right next to the River Cothi.
-Campers will enjoy getting back to nature with the magical wildflowers and birds, including the rare Red Kite.
+Set in the attractive woodland of the Dolaucothi Estate in South Wales, this twin-level site is right next to the River Cothi.
+Campers will enjoy getting back to nature with the magical wildflowers and birds, including the rare red kite.
 The River Cothi is also one of the best spots in the world for sewin (sea trout) fishing, so don’t forget to pack your rod.
 A visit to the nearby gold mines is another must-do.

-* Open March to October 2013.
+* Open March to October

-* For more information, please call 01558 650809.
+* For more information, please call 01558 650365 or email us

 This small campsite can be found at the foot of Leith Hill, the highest point in south-east England.
 Well worth the climb, the hill is crowned by an 18th-century gothic tower, with beautiful views north to London and south to the English Channel.
 A short distance away, there’s a chance to experience the glamour of the Edwardian upper classes and life in the roaring twenties.
 Home to Mrs Ronald Greville, Polesden Lacey is complete with all the objects from her celebrated house parties.
 The grounds include a croquet lawn that can still be played on today and beautiful gardens.

-* For more information please call 01306 621423.
+* For more information please call 01306 621423

-* Open until late October 2013.
+* Open until late October 2014

-* For more information please call 01208 265211.
+* For more information please call 01208 265211

-* Open April to November 2013.
+* Open April to November

-* For more information, please call 01480 466716.
+* For more information, please call 01480 466716

 This magical woodland holiday park is perfect for families, with pitches for fifty touring caravans, three motor homes and ten tents.
 There’s also a small shop and play area on site.
 With this being an ideal place to discover the Priory, it’s beautiful grounds and also over 300 acres of parkland, you’ll be spoilt for choice for something to do on this holiday.
 Whether it be a lakeside walk, playing a game of croquet on the lawn or discovering the new children’s adventure playground, there will be lots to enjoy for the whole family.

-* Open from mid February to mid January every year.
-Advanced booking is advisable.
+* Open from mid February to mid January every year - advanced booking is advisable

-* For more information please call 01924 863938.
+* For more information please call 01924 863938

 Nearby, visitors can find the Longshaw Estate, offering scenic views of the Derwent Valley and Peak District.
 Also close by is the beautiful house and parkland of Lyme Park, filled with fascinating stories from the past.

-* Open from February to November 2013.
+* Open from February to November

-* Booking in advance is recommended for summer.
+* Booking in advance is recommended for summer

-* For more information, please call 01433 670250.
+* For more information, please call 01433 670250